 - 1. Prepare the weld for inspection by cleaning and removing all coatings. - 2.
 Establish the soundness of the groove weld using UT or PAUT methods. - 3.
-Visually inspect the weld toes with enhanced NDT methods such as MT or PT looking for surface cracks. - 4.
-Use grinding techniques discussed in Section 4.4 and 4.5.1 to remove shallow cracks, if found.
-Refer to Section 4.3 for hole drilling techniques to arrest cracks, as necessary. - 5.
-Drill a 2 to 4 inch diameter hole through the web plate directly above the cover plate weld toe, as shown in Figure 5.5.
-Refer to Section 4.3 for hole edge finishing techniques.
+Visually inspect the weld toes with enhanced NDT methods, such as MT or PT, looking for surface cracks. - 4.
+Use the grinding techniques discussed in Sections 3.4 and 3.5.1 to remove shallow cracks, if found.
+Refer to Section 3.3 for hole drilling techniques to arrest cracks, as necessary. - 5.
+Drill a 2- to 4-inch diameter hole through the web plate directly above the cover plate weld toe, as shown in Figure 4-5.
+Refer to Section 3.3 for hole edge finishing techniques.

-Option: Install a dog bone detail in the web plate directly in line with the groove weld.
-This retrofit is discussed in Section 6.6 in greater detail.
-It involves drilling two 2 to 4 inch diameter holes connected by a cut.
+Option: Install a dog-bone detail in the web plate directly in line with the groove weld.
+This retrofit is discussed in Section 5.6 in greater detail.
+It involves drilling two 2- to 4-inch diameter holes connected by a cut.
 The cut between drilled holes can be made using a cutting wheel and angle grinder or with a controlled thermal cutting process such as plasma.

 - 6. Use a splice plate as a template for the holes in the plates to be spliced.
 Clamp the splice plate and filler plate in place and use a transfer punch to mark the locations of the drilled holes.
 Filler plates will only be required if the weld reinforcement is left in place. - 7.
 Remove the splice plate and clamps.
 Using a mag-based drill with annular cutter and pilot pin, drill the bolt holes in the flange 1/16 inch larger than the diameter of the specified bolt, using the transfer punch indentations as guides.
-Caution: tie off the mag-based drill to the girder using sturdy clamps and chainlrope in the event of power loss.
-This will help prevent injury or damage to equipment. - 8.
-Clean and degrease all surfaces within the area of the splice.
+Caution: Tie off the mag-based drill to the girder using sturdy clamps and chain/rope.
+In the event of power loss, this will help prevent injury or damage to equipment. - Clean and degrease all surfaces within the area of the splice.
 Include 3 to 6 inches outside the footprint of the bolted splice.
-Ensure dirt, corrosion, cutting oil, hole drilling shards and other debris are removed from the area. - 9.
+Ensure dirt, corrosion, cutting oil, hole drilling shards, and other debris are removed from the area. - 9.
 Apply an appropriate primer to the cleaned area. - 10.
-Once the primer has dried, install the splice plates and hand tighten the bolts. - 11.
-Starting from the center of the splice and moving methodically outward, snug tighten and then fully tension the bolts according to current RCSC specifications for slip-critical connections. - 12.
-Paint the entire repair area using recommendations provided in Section 4.2. - 13.
+Once the primer has dried, install the splice plates and hand-tighten the bolts. - 11.
+Starting from the center of the splice and moving methodically outward, snug-tighten and then fully tension the bolts according to current RCSC specifications for slip-critical connections. - 12.
+Paint the entire repair area using the techniques provided in Section 3.2. - 13.
 Follow up with typical visual inspections scheduled with the regular inspection cycle for the bridge.